Megwana/whatcamefirst/README.md

 ### Introduction & Premise

 A quiz is classed a game or even a sport for the mind.
-People either individually or in a team try to answer questions correctly on an array of topics. (https://en.wikipedia.org/wiki/Quiz)
+People either individually or in a team try to answer questions correctly on an array of topics. (https://en.wikipedia.org/wiki/Quiz).

+What Came First is a website designed for visitors to learn and test their knowledge on general history.
+The goal for the user is to play the quiz game and try and guess what historical event, place or person came first from the selection of options.

+The Website is responsive, this allows site visitors to interact with the platform on a variety of devices.
+This may range from, desktops, laptops, tablets and mobiles.

+Please see above a mockup of the website on a range of devices.

 ### Goals